 The group responsible for the company's strategic decisions and initiatives

-Generally, corporate development is a centralized function because this gives the Corp Dev team a birds-eye view of the organization which helps them to spot opportunities and threats.
-This allows the company to take the advantage of being a first mover in case of an opportunity and take pre-emptive action against threats.
-Such a structure also allows the corporate development team to structure deals with other businesses that fill well into the company’s portfolio.
+Typically, corporate development is a centralized function because this gives the Corp Dev team a birds-eye view of the organization which helps them to spot opportunities and threats.
+This allows the company to take advantage of being a first mover in case of an opportunity and take pre-emptive action against threats.
+Such a structure also allows the corporate development team to structure deals with other businesses that fit well into the company’s portfolio.

-The centralized model is the most popular model of corporate development while the decentralized model is the least popular model.
+The centralized model is the most popular model of corporate development, while the decentralized model is the least popular model.

-Corporate development groups are responsible for a wide range functions, which can vary significantly from company to company.
-Many people think of Corp Dev as solely focused on mergers and acquisitions (M&A), however, there can be much more to the group than that.
-Some of the most common responsibilities of Corp Dev include:
+Corporate development groups are responsible for a wide range of functions, and the range of functions may vary significantly from company to company.
+Many people think of Corp Dev as solely involved in mergers and acquisitions (M&A), but – especially at large corporations – Corp Dev is typically engaged in a number of other projects besides just M&A.

 When carrying out mergers and acquisitions, corporate development teams: (1) create a target list, (2) value the companies in a financial model, (3) negotiate terms of the deal, and (4) integrate the acquisition into the company.
 For more on this, please see our guide on the M&A Process.
 For successful integrations, Corp Dev teams often create a Transition Services Agreement (TSA) between the buyer and the seller.
 A TSA specifies the nature of and duration for which the seller will continue to provide services to the business which has been purchased.
 This creates value for the buyer as it provides them with time to integrate the newly purchased business.
 It also helps the seller as it allows them to mitigate stranded costs and restructure their systems (especially if only a part of their business has been acquired by the buyer).

 The most commonly used metrics for measuring the performance of a company’s corporate development department are: